- 1 Purpose

 4.3 Web Responsive

-Information System Owners should take steps to ensure University systems are flexible and functional across accepted major browsers as guided by the University Standard Operating Environment (SOE).
+Information System Custodians should take steps to ensure University systems are flexible and functional across accepted major browsers as guided by the University Standard Operating Environment (SOE).

 In the event a system requires an upgrade to one or more browsers listed on the SOE, this will be coordinated via the Manager (Enterprise Applications) to ensure other systems are considered and tested as part of the browser upgrade process.